 interested in borrowing or lending artwork?

 The Library is currently in its launch phase and welcomes expressions of interest from artists or potential borrowers.
 BPW will prioritize requests that help us to reach new audiences (private homes and businesses), highlight under-represented histories, and connect to art scenes across the DC line.
-Contact email@example.com to register.
+Register to borrow through BPW's website here.

 ABOUT BELTWAY PUBLIC WORKS